mongodb/docs/source/uuid.rst

 drivers have historically encoded UUIDs using a byte-order that is different from the one used by PyMongo.
-Applications that require interoperability across these drivers must specify the appropriate :class:`~bson.binary.UuidRepresentation`.
+Applications that require interoperability across these drivers must specify the appropriate :py:class`~bson.binary.UuidRepresentation`.

-In the following sections, we describe how drivers have historically differed in their encoding of UUIDs, and how applications can use the :class:`~bson.binary.UuidRepresentation` configuration option to maintain cross-language compatibility.
+In the following sections, we describe how drivers have historically differed in their encoding of UUIDs, and how applications can use the :py:class`~bson.binary.UuidRepresentation` configuration option to maintain cross-language compatibility.

 .. attention:: New applications that do not share a MongoDB deployment with any other application and that have never stored UUIDs in MongoDB should use the ``standard`` UUID representation for cross-language compatibility.
-See :ref:`configuring-uuid-representation` for details on how to configure the :class:`~bson.binary.UuidRepresentation`.
+See :ref:`configuring-uuid-representation` for details on how to configure the :py:class`~bson.binary.UuidRepresentation`.

 .. _example-legacy-uuid: